Skip to main content

 RTX 3090 (CUDA, ~8 GB peak VRAM)

-pyannote speaker diarization analyzes the audio to determine who is speaking when.
+Speaker diarization uses pyannote to determine who is speaking when.
 It returns speaker segments with timestamps, which get matched against the word-level timestamps from alignment to label each transcribed word with a speaker.

-The result is a plain text file with speaker labels:
+The result is two text files with speaker labels:

 [SPEAKER_00]